Available: Requestable

 Raymond Arsenault

 Raymond Ostby Arsenault (born January 6, 1948) is an American historian and academic in Florida, United States of America.
-He has taught at the University of South Florida, St. Petersburg campus since 1980 and is the John Hope Franklin Professor of Southern History and co-director of the Florida Studies Program (with Gary Mormino).
+He has taught at the University of South Florida, St. Petersburg campus since 1980, co-founding the Florida Studies Program (with Gary Mormino).
 Arsenault is a specialist in the political, social, and environmental history of the American South.

 Showing 1 - 3 results of 3 for search 'Arsenault, Raymond' Narrow Search